chef/chef/docs/dev/how_to/bumping_the_major_version.md

 - In tasks/bin/run_external_test set ohai to pull from the ohai stable branch
 - Update .github/dependabot.yml with the new branch
 - Create a new release notes wiki page for the stable version.
 See https://github.com/chef/chef/wiki/Pending-Release-Notes-17
 - Update release notes publishing script to us the new stable branch.
-See https://github.com/chef/chef/blob/chef-17/.expeditor/publish-release-notes.sh#L13
+See branch names here: https://github.com/chef/chef/blob/e0ccaa0f5c7fc05f8ad8ce05295f48e5c48a6695/.expeditor/publish-release-notes.sh
 - Run `rake dependencies:update` to generate a new gemfile.lock

 Example PR for Chef 15: https://github.com/chef/chef/pull/9236